andkov/vada-2019-summer-school/README.md

 The data science lead of BBMC is [Will Beasley](https://github.com/wibeasley), my old friend from graduate school, whose ideas about data visualization, reproducible research and applied analytics continue to shape my practice.
 We will operate in the framework he developed: [RAnalysisSkeleton](https://github.com/wibeasley/ranalysisskeleton), my starting point for any data science project.
 Our `2019-06-13` session will focus on applying this template to publish on GitHub the results of our `2019-06-12` session on reproducible graphing.

 To prepare for the latter, please study the examples of _ggplot_ graphs Will has developed to illustrate this [textbook for introductory statistics](https://github.com/OuhscBbmc/DeSheaToothakerIntroStats/blob/master/thumbnails/thumbnails.md).
 Pay attention to the organization of the script in definition of _ggplot_ graphs.
 Specifically, notice typing conventions, the order of lines, and indentations.

+# How to reproduce

+ 1. Clone the repo
+ 2. Save the excel files as `.csv` into `./data-unshared/raw/` folder
+ 3. Run the `./manipulation/0-greeter.R` which would save the data transfer project (dto) into `./data-unshared/derived/`
+ 4. Select the file from `./analysis/prep-plot-print/` that corresponds to the objective you would like to focus on

+- `prep-plot-print-00-application.R` - demonstrates the application of the final sequence for graphing.
+- `prep-plot-print.R` - demonstrates how the tool was built, progressing through development phase by phase.

+The technique for reproducible graphing demonstrated here procedes in the following sequence of phases:

+- PHASE 0 - explore the data
+- PHASE 1 - build the graph
+- PHASE 2 - build the `plot` function
+- PHASE 3 - split into `prep` and `plot` functions
+- PHASE 4 - add the `print` function
+- PHASE 5 - serialize graph production
+- PHASE 6 - `place` graphs onto canvas

 # Quick Links